Embedding human rights in conservation

 The panel also identified shortcomings and called for more rigor in how we implement our policies, listen and respond to communities, and advocate for governments to protect human rights.

-What steps is WWF taking?
+What steps has WWF been taking?

 1. Implementing strengthened social safeguards, a mandatory set of actions to better engage communities, identify and manage risks, and ensure consistency in our work in landscapes.
-These have been approved by all WWF Boards worldwide and the implementation is being led by dedicated safeguards staff.

 4. Mandating review of WWF's activities in high-risk places by a global committee of WWF’s leading conservation experts, including WWF’s commitments to safeguards and human rights in relevant agreements, and more firmly using our influence if rights are not upheld.